AanyaP/P5-LinuxServer-Configuration/README.md

 Amazon EC2 Instance's public URL: http://ec2-52-38-161-182.us-west-2.compute.amazonaws.com/

-Instructions: All the passwords and passphrase for grader is set to be: grader
+Instructions: All the passwords and passphrase for grader is set to be: DarthVader

 Installed packages:
 -----------------------------------------------------------------------